leonlha/huuphong.github.io/index.md

 ### Rethinking Recurrent Neural Networks and other Improvements for Image Classification

-Proposal of integration of a recurrent Neural Network (RNN) as an additional layer in the design of Convolutional Neural Networks (CNN) for image recognition.
-The developed end-to-end multi-model ensembles achieve state-of- the-art performance by notably extending the training strategy of the model.
-The proposed approach results in comparable or even superior results compared to leading models on challenging datasets.
+The proposal involves integrating a recurrent neural network (RNN) as an additional layer in the design of convolutional neural networks (CNN) for image recognition.
+By implementing end-to-end multi-model ensembles and extending the training strategy of the model, the developed approach achieves state-of-the-art performance.
+The results obtained demonstrate comparable or even superior performance compared to leading models on challenging datasets.

 Fig.1: Single E2E-3M Model.